syncfusion-content/fileformat-docs/File-Formats/XlsIO/NuGet-Packages-Required.md

 </tr>
 </table>

-## Converting Excel docuemnt into PDF
+## Converting Excel document into PDF

-For converting Excel docuemnt into PDF, the following NuGet packages need to be installed in your application.
+For converting Excel document into PDF, the following NuGet packages need to be installed in your application.

 <table>
 <tr>